 Another time, a woman shares my room.
 She’s really pretty, her husband is very handsome, he’s totally devoted to her, they're so much in love, they’re Italian, and they look like a movie couple when they show me pictures of themselves from when they got married.
 The two of them are beautiful human specimens.
 She wears heels to go to the bathroom, and she can hardly walk straight.
 Of course she trips one night and crashes to the floor.
 I help her up and call for the nurses.
 She’s very very old-fashioned and embarrassed as anything because I have to lift her with my arms from the back.
 After they put her back to bed, I tell her, “Next time you need to go, just tell me and I will at least help you walk to the bathroom.”
 She's of course very grateful but too modest to even contemplate doing such a thing.
 Next day, her husband says, Thank you very much, and brings me a takeaway coffee.
 I quietly tell him to take away her heels and give her slippers.

 The nurses and I become friends.
 They like me because I help the other patients and I don’t make small talk with them.
-One of them is Josie, and I tell her, Thats my Mum’s name at home.
+One of them is Josie, and I tell her, That’s my Mum’s name at home.
 Josie sometimes keeps a seat for me when the nurses gather to watch the sun rise over the sea at Brighton le Sands.
 I’m usually the first patient to wake on the ward, and I’m mixing my Milo by 5.30 some mornings.
 They tell me about their working conditions, how the contract allows for only 10 hours between shifts.
 It’s just not enough time, obviously, but “the union doesn't say anything”.
 It doesn’t stop these women and men from making me feel like I’m in the best public healthcare system in the world.
 Good nurses — also cannot buy lah.

-With my constant carer during one of the tours at
+With my constant carer during one of the tours at St George Hospital, Kogarah. |

 The nurses see how well Helen looks after me.
 She brings my lunch and dinner to St George.
 I feast on all my favourite foods.
 With each visit, the aroma from warming up in the microwave all the curries and Chinese dishes Helen cooks wafts through the ward.
 I count my blessings again, and the blessedness of my wife.
 I am so lucky to be in St George, a short drive from home for Helen.
 If I had been at Royal North Shore, the drive would have taken more than one hour, one-way.